angular/angular/aio/content/guide/glossary.md

 Learn more about how Angular uses [Npm Packages](guide/npm-packages).

-{@ ngc}
+{@a ngc}

 ## ngc
 `ngc` is a Typescript-to-Javascript transpiler that processes Angular decorators, metadata, and templates, and emits JavaScript code.
-The most recent implementation is internally refered to as `ngtsc` because it's a minimalistic wrapper around the TypeScript compiler `tsc` that adds a transform for processing Angular code.
+The most recent implementation is internally referred to as `ngtsc` because it's a minimalistic wrapper around the TypeScript compiler `tsc` that adds a transform for processing Angular code.

 {@a O}